vlad-terin/mcp-remote-macos-use/README.md

 - No setup required on MacOs machines at all!
 As long as Screen Sharing is enabled, you can control any Mac machine using LLM.
 All current computer-use variants (including OOTB) requires running a python app in the background.
 Hectic!
 - Use great Claude Desktop as UI!
 (You typically found a just-okay python UI in other projects)

+** Limitation
+The results highly depending on how the driving model return the accurate screen coordinates.
+For now I need the Anthropic api key to use "computer-use-2024-10-22".
+If you are using other MCP Clients, you can skip this call and allow your driving model to do their things.
+Such as, gpt-4o may work just fine.

 ## Features
 - Support for Apple Authentication (protocol 30) only for now